 - Review the “how to manually update” sections of this Microsoft article and update your version of Windows.

 - Once the update finishes, restart your computer.

-- If you could open QuickBooks before you saw the error, Open QuickBooks and your company file.
+- If you were able to open QuickBooks before you saw the error, Open QuickBooks and your company file.

-- If you weren't able to install QuickBooks, install QuickBooks Desktop again.
+- If you weren't able to finish installing QuickBooks, install QuickBooks Desktop again.

-If you can install and open QuickBooks, you're good to go.
-If you continue to see issues, move to Step 4.
+If you can install and open QuickBooks, everything is fixed.
+If you continue to see issues, move on to Step 4.